SUMMARY:

 OS: -8.00D spherical, -2.25D cylindrical

-Using corrective lenses (glasses or contacts) I had roughly 20/25 of clear vision in both eyes
+With corrective lenses (glasses or contacts) I had roughly 20/25 of clear vision in both eyes, and zero visual problems.

-At age 32, after several inquiries with optometrists in Pasadena, CA and Manhattan Beach, CA, I chose to have LASIK on both eyes.
+At age 32, after years of research, and several inquiries with consulting optometrists in Pasadena and Manhattan Beach, I chose to have LASIK on both eyes.

 Surgery #1: